 The most striking aspect of the survey is the age at which the respondents started to experience ageism:

-Even if, most of the time, these phrases are said jokingly, they are still an indicator of how old ageism in the tech industry is taking a toll on workers’ health, well-being, and motivation.
+Even if, most of the time, these phrases are said jokingly, they are still an indicator of how old ageism in IT industry is taking a toll on workers’ health, well-being, and motivation.

-Other examples of old ageism in the tech industry include:
+Other examples of ageism in tech industry include:

 - Reluctance to hire people over a certain age